-During 2021, we will be undertaking a 2016-2021 Social Value Report, starting with City North.
-Schemes will undertake a Post-Occupancy Evaluation to monitor and record the transformational benefits of high-quality placemaking and maximising local economic and community opportunities.
-A summary of our activity can be seen on our Living Legacy web page.
+During 2021, we undertook a Post-Occupancy Evaluation of completed projects (2016-21) to monitor and record the transformational benefits of high-quality placemaking and maximising local economic and community opportunities and how we are making a contribution to the Just-transition, along with a summary of our activity that can be seen on our Living Legacy web page.

-91% of our tier 1 supply chain are SMEs and over 55% of suppliers (106 in total) are in Greater London, Hertfordshire and Essex.
-We pay all our staff at least the London living wage and have a well-developed trainee programme with trainees making up 7% of employees.
-We have achieved our objective in ensuring at least 7% of our employees are trainees for the last four reporting cycles.
+83 per cent of our tier 1 supply chain are SMEs and over 52 per cent of suppliers (87 in total) are in Greater London, Hertfordshire and Essex.
+We pay all our staff at least the London living wage and have a well-developed trainee programme with trainees making up 9 per cent (2021:7 per cent) of employees.
 Many of these trainees are school leavers.
 We continue to actively work with companies such as Women in Construction to promote the sector to women and frequently run campaigns through social media with our female colleagues, to give insights to the sector.
-During 2021, we will commence the rollout of our new Diversity.
-Equity & Inclusion framework.
+During 2022, we commenced the rollout of our new Diversity, Equity & Inclusion framework.

 Goal 8.
 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
-Sustained and inclusive economic growth

 8.3, 8.5 & 8.6.
 We are supporters of SMEs and adhere to our Prompt Payment Policy.
-We pay at least the London Living wage to our staff and encourage our supply chain to follow this example - in the period 84% of our supply chain paid the London Living Wage or equivalent local.
+We pay at least the London Living wage to our staff and encourage our supply chain to follow this example - in the period 84 per cent i.e (2021:84 per cent) of our supply chain paid the London Living Wage or equivalent local.
 We have a well-developed trainee programme as outlined above.

-3 Green infrastructure (GI) and UGF
+3. Green Infrastructure (GI) and UGF

-Demand to improve community and customer wellbeing and biodiversity can be enabled through well-designed high-quality GI.
-Done well such approaches underpin planning applications, improve the desirability and asset value of schemes, enhance climate change adaption, mitigation and resilience strategies, to ensure that poorly executed schemes are at more risk of
+Demand to improve community and customer wellbeing and biodiversity can be enabled through welldesigned high-quality Gl.
+Done well, such approaches underpin planning applications, improve the desirability and asset value of schemes, enhance climate change adaption, mitigation and resilience strategies. to ensure that poorly executed schemes are at more risk of obsolesce.